 Uyuni’s train cemetery is where trains have come to die.
 In the 1940’s when Bolivia’s mining industry collapsed, old steamers began to pile up just outside of this trading post town, where they still remain today.

 Now this train cemetery has become a bizarre attraction in this vast desert in Southern Bolivia.
-It feels like some sort of post apocalyptic wasteland as you can climb atop and crawl through these old abandoned train cars.
+It feels like some sort of post-apocalyptic wasteland as you can climb atop and crawl through these old abandoned train cars.
 It’s both strange and fascinating!

 A Llama & Salt Museum?

-Next on the agenda is a brief stop in the tiny town of Cochani, where you can shop for handicrafts or last-minute supplies.
-Cochani is also where you can pop into the “Museo de la Llama y la Sal.”
+Next on the agenda of a 3-day Bolivia salt flats tour from Uyuni is a brief stop in the tiny town of Cochani.
+It’s here that you can shop for handicrafts or last-minute supplies.
+Cochani is also where you can pop into the Museo de la Llama y la Sal.

-The museum isn’t much, but the “exhibits” of what amounts to Bolivian Barbie dolls recreating salt mining scenes is worth a good laugh.
+The museum isn’t much.
+The “exhibits” amount to Bolivian Barbie dolls recreating salt mining scenes, which is worth a good laugh.
 But there is actually some good information too and it’s presented in multiple languages.

-Now the journey into the salt flats begins!
 Excitement grows as the Land Rover starts to plow over the thick white crust.
-It wasn’t long until we were able to stretch our legs at the “ojos de agua”.
+It wasn’t long until we were able to stretch our legs at the Ojos de Agua.
 That’s the “eyes of the water,” which is a bubbling spring in the middle of the salt flats.

 Next, it’s off to the original Salt Hotel for lunch.
 The hotel is constructed entirely of salt.
 Sure, it’s impressive, but it’s the barren surroundings of the salt flats themselves that really wows.

 We asked our guide for some “sal” and he just pointed to the ground.
 So we scraped up some salt off the floor and that did the trick.
-I guess it doesn’t get much more fresh than that!
+I guess it doesn’t get much fresher than that!

-Back in the Land Rover, it’s a long journey out into wide expanse of the Salar de Uyuni.
+Back in the Land Rover, it’s a long journey out into the wide expanse of the Salar de Uyuni.
 There’s nothing but blue and white in every direction.
 It’s disorienting at times and makes you wonder how the drivers are able to navigate this massive stretch of nothingness.